FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 2/26/2022)

 (f) The Directors at Large may succeed themselves.

-(g) The number of years on the Executive Committee is limited to a total of eight (8) years and does not have to run consecutively.
+(g) The number of years on the Executive Committee is limited to a total of ten (10) years.
 The only exception would be the President or the immediate Past President who will continue to serve out their terms.

 (h) Recommendations & applications presented to the Nominating Committee will be accepted only from committee members and District Society Presidents.
 The Nominating Committee shall then decide who to place in nominations from all recommendations & applications received.